-Stir together this simple, yet so flavorful, Apple Yogurt for a quick baby snack, toddler breakfast, or even breakfast for you.
-(It’s so good topped with granola or a sprinkle of hemp seeds.)
-Here’s an easy method plus storage tips.
+Stir together this simple, yet so flavorful, Apple Yogurt for a quick baby snack, toddler breakfast, or adult breakfast.
+It’s so good plain, with granola, or a sprinkle of hemp seeds.

 Apple yogurt in blue bowl with pink spoon.

-This yogurt is one that I’ve offered my kids from the very beginning of their journey with solids because it’s easy to keep the ingredients on hand, and it takes only seconds to make.
-The base recipe doesn’t have added sugar because the applesauce is really flavorful on its own.
+This yogurt is one that I’ve offered my kids since they were babies because it’s easy to keep the ingredients on hand, and it takes about two minutes to make.

-Yogurt is a great food for kids because it’s rich in calcium, probiotics, and protein—and it’s a really versatile base for adding flavor.
+This apple yogurt is great because it’s rich in calcium, probiotics, and protein—and tastes so good.

 Your toddler won’t eat?
 Help is here!